The Participant Incentive Experience (PIE)

 If you force participants to make due with the single method you’ve chosen, like Amazon or a virtual visa, you’re limiting their spending options.
 Researcher don't want to think about this, hassle with it, or deal with multiple options, but participants like different types of pie.
 Everyone likes different types of pie.
 We sought to make it way easier to offer this (see next section for what happened when started offering multiple options per recipient)

-Unless you’re doing a blind study, your reward emails and redeem pages should reflect your brand and be consistent with the communication they received before and during their session.
+Unless you’re doing a blind study, your reward emails and redeem pages should reflect your brand and be consistent with the voice, tone, and communication they received before and during their session.
 This also helps with phishing concerns.

 • Know your online activation steps